Data-Center-Guild-of-NEAR/ecosystem-metrics/README.md

 This project is dashboard for ecosystem metrics which including users, decentralization and usage part. welcome to have a look and leave comments in the issue or make contributions from PR.

 ### Notice
-All term explanation is in src/utils/term.js file.
+All term explanations are in src/utils/term.js file.

 ###### Getting Started with Create React App